zizmorcore/zizmor/docs/index.md

 :rainbow: Hello, and welcome to `zizmor`'s documentation! :rainbow:

-`zizmor` is a tool for finding security issues in GitHub Actions setups.
+`zizmor` is a static analysis tool for GitHub Actions.
+It can find many common security issues in typical GitHub Actions CI/CD setups.

 Go right to our [Installation Steps](./installation.md), and then to [Quickstart](./quickstart.md) or [Usage Recipes](./usage.md) to